ramneetbrar/dancePepper/README.md

 ### Description

-The Android folder contains our pepper app.
-To run pepper applications follow this [guide](https://developer.softbankrobotics.com/pepper-qisdk/getting-started
+The Android folder contains our Pepper app.
+The FileHandler, FileuploadService and ServiceGenerator where used to send the video file to our server.
+The AnimationExecutor runs the animation acording to what the server sends back.The MainActivity starts our Pepper discusion and opens the video recorder.
+To run the Pepper applications follow this [guide](https://developer.softbankrobotics.com/pepper-qisdk/getting-started
 ).
-Then navigate to the FileHandler.java which can be found by the following path Android/app/src/main/java/com/ramneet/dancepepper/FileHandler.java.
+Then navigate to the ServiceGenerator.java which can be found by the following path Android/app/src/main/java/com/ramneet/dancepepper/FileHandler.java.
 Then navigate to line 9 and you should see the following:
 ```
     private static final String BASE_URL = "http://10.0.0.5:5000/";
 ```
 Replace http://10.0.0.5:5000/ with ip address of the machine that is running the server.

-The Server folder is our server it receives post requests of video files from our pepper app and uses the model to generate a prediction.
+The Server folder is our server it receives post requests of video files from our Pepper app and uses the model to generate a prediction.
 The prediction is contained in the response to the post request.
 To run the server use the following command with Server folder as root.
 Note that your_ip is the machine running the server's ip address and needs to match the one you changed in the previous step:
 ```
  flask run -h your_ip
 ```